 Bond discounts are presented on the government-wide financial statements.
-The costs are amortized over the life of the bonds.
+The costs are amortized over the life of the bonds using the straight-line method.
 For financial reporting, the unamortized bond discount is netted against the applicable long-term debt.